-We use long-term incentive compensation in the form of equity awards to motivate our executive officers, including our Named Executive Officers, by providing them with the opportunity to build an equity interest in the company and to share in the potential appreciation of the value of our common stock.
+We use long-term incentive compensation in the form of equity awards to motivate our management team, including our Named Executive Officers, by providing them with the opportunity to build an equity interest in the company and to share in the potential appreciation of the value of our common stock.
 The Compensation Committee views equity awards, whether the awards are subject to time-based vesting requirements or are to be earned based on the attainment of specific performance objectives, as inherently variable since the grant date fair value of these awards may not necessarily be indicative of their value when, and if, the shares of our common stock underlying these awards are ever earned or vested.
-The Compensation Committee further believes these awards enable us to attract and retain key talent in our industry and align our executive officers' interests with the long-term interests of our stockholders
+The Compensation Committee further believes these awards enable us to attract and retain key talent in our industry and align our management team's interests with the long-term interests of our stockholders.

-Generally, in determining the size of the equity awards granted to our executive officers, the Compensation Committee takes into consideration the recommendations of our CEO (except with respect to her own equity awards), and other factors, including the comparative awards granted to similar positions at our peer companies, the performance and expected performance of the executive officer, the existing equity holdings of each executive officer, including the current economic value of their unvested equity awards and the ability of these unvested holdings to satisfy our retention objectives, overall market data, and information provided by our compensation consultant.
+Generally, in determining the size of the equity awards granted to our Named Executive Officers, the Compensation Committee takes into consideration the recommendations of our CEO (except with respect to her own equity awards), and other factors, including the comparative awards granted to similar positions at our peer companies, the performance and expected performance of the executive officer, the existing equity holdings of each executive officer, including the current economic value of their unvested equity awards and the ability of these unvested holdings to satisfy our retention objectives, overall market data, and information provided by our compensation consultant.
 The Compensation Committee also considers the dilutive effect of our long-term incentive compensation practices, and the overall impact that these equity awards, as well as awards to other employees, will have on stockholder value.

-In January 2022, the Compensation Committee (our Board of Directors in the case of our CEO) granted equity awards in the form of relative total shareholder return ("TSR") PSU awards and RSU awards to Ms. Francis and Mr. Maheshwari, and RSU awards to Mr. Recupero.
-Further, the Compensation Committee determined Ms. Francis' 2022 long-term incentive mix would be 50% PSUs and 50% RSUs, and Mr. Maheshwari's mix would be 25% PSUs and 75% RSUs.
-By using a mix of PSU awards and RSU awards, the Compensation Committee sought to balance a high-performance threshold (in the case of PSU awards whose value depends on how our stock performs against an index), while using RSU awards to provide a strong retention incentive even if our stock price does not perform well relative to the index.
+In January 2023, the Compensation Committee (or our Board of Directors in the case of our CEO) granted equity awards in the form of relative total shareholder return ("TSR") PSU awards and RSU awards to our Named Executive Officers.
+Further, the Compensation Committee determined Ms. Francis' 2023 long-term incentive mix would be 50% PSUs and 50% RSUs, and Messrs.
+Maheshwari and Recupero's mix would be 25% PSUs and 75% RSUs.
 The Compensation Committee determined the mix of RSUs and PSUs for each of our Named Executive Officers with reference to market norms and predominant practices among our peer companies.
-The equity awards granted to our Named Executive Officers in 2022 were as follows:
+The equity awards granted to our Named Executive Officers in 2023 were as follows:

 Named Executive Officer Number of RSUs Target Number of Relative TSR PSUs Total Target Value 1

-Laura Francis 63,865 127,728 \$2,750,000
+Laura Francis 70,252 70,252 \$2,026,000

-Anshul Maheshwari 41,802 27,868 \$1,200,000
+Anshul Maheshwari 57,478 19,159 \$1,105,000

-Anthony Recupero 69,770 \$1,500,000
+Anthony Recupero 57,478 19,159 \$1,105,000

-(1) The amounts reported in this column represent the target value of equity awards made in 2022.
-This differs from the aggregate grant date fair value of awards as computed in accordance with FASB ASC 718 and reported in the "2022 Summary Compensation Table" below.
+(1) The amounts reported in this column represent the target value of equity awards made in 2023.
+This differs from the aggregate grant date fair value of awards as computed in accordance with FASB ASC 718 and reported in the "2023 Summary Compensation Table" below.
+Target values were converted to shares using our 60-trading day average stock price as of December 31, 2022.